vasicekj/H2O.homework/readme.md

     <h5>example:</h5>
   <code>/article</code><br>
   Returns all articles.
-  More values per tag are separated by comma
   <h5>example:</h5>
+  More values per tag are separated by comma<br>
   <code>/article?TOPICS=grain,wheat,barley&DATE=APR</code><br>
   Returns all articles that have topics grain, wheat and barley and were published in April.<br>
   <h5>example:</h5>